 What is Frozen Shoulder?

 Frozen shoulder, also known as adhesive capsulitis is a condition where your shoulder becomes stiff, painful, and you lose shoulder range of motion.
 It’s aptly named because your shoulder literally feels frozen in place.
-It’s a frustrating condition because it can take years to get over.
+It’s a frustrating condition because it can sometimes take years to get over, especially if it’s not being treated.

 - Over 40 years of age